 Students will demonstrate advanced skills in the areas of speaking, reading, and writing.
 They will demonstrate the ability to think critically and show an overall knowledge of film culture and technologies.

-- Students are able to identify and analyze and evaluate the aesthetic qualities of cinema.
+- Students are able to identify, analyze and evaluate the aesthetic qualities of cinema.

 - Students are able to recognize the varieties and potentialities of different forms of film media, e.g., narrative, documentary, experimental, commercial, etc.

-- Students are able to demonstrate familiarity with information resources and film media technologies, including traditional film/video processes, computer resources, and emerging media.
+- Students are able to demonstrate familiarity with media production equipment and technologies, including film/digital processes, editing and post-production software and workflow.

-- Students will demonstrate the ability to clarify or critique film texts, generalize without oversimplifying, distinguish fact from opinion, compare and contrast ideas, clarify issues, make interdisciplinary connections, compare perspectives, exercise fair-mindedness, and think independently.
+- Students will demonstrate the ability to clarify or critique film texts orally and in writing, generalize without oversimplifying, distinguish fact from opinion, compare and contrast ideas, clarify issues, make interdisciplinary connections, compare perspectives, exercise fair-mindedness, and think independently.

 - Students understand the process of pre-production including creating treatments, scripts, and other pre-production materials.